DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Using the Dialogue Interaction System.md

 2. Either find an appropriate folder or create a new folder to put your interaction in
 3. In this folder, right-click and search "data asset"
 4. In the data asset creation window, search for `Dynamic Dialogue Interaction Asset`. `Dynamic Dialogue Interaction Asset` should come up.
 Click it
-5. Name the new asset with the following format: `DIS_Interaction_InteractionName`
+5. Name the new asset with the following format: `DDI_InteractionName`
 6. Open the new data asset
 7. Set the attributes of the Dialogue Interaction